+TABLE OF CONTENTS

+oduction 4

+Background

-TABLE OF CONTENTS Introduction 4 Why is the Executive Leadership Development Program important?
-Who organizes and manages the ELDP?
-Which insular governments can participate?
-5 Responsibilities of the Insular Areas • What is required from the insular governments? • Who is eligible to participate in the ELDP?
-6 Components of the ELDP What are the components of the ELDP?
-What formal training is planned for the ELDP participants?
-What are the Proposed Modules and Course Descriptions?
-8 Managing the ELDP What are the tuition costs?
+• Why is the Executive Leadership Development Program important?

+• Who organizes and manages the ELDP?

+• Which insular governments can participate?

+Res sponsibilities of the Insular Areas 6

+• What is required from the insular governments?
+Who is eligible to participate in the ELDP?

+8

+Who is eligible to participate in the ELDP?
+8

+Co Who is eligible to participate in the ELDP?
+8

+Managing the ELDP

+\sim

+$\mathbf{\overline{\mathbf{v}}}$

+What are the tuition costs?
 What is the anticipated size of each cohort group?
 Are all applicants accepted into the ELDP?
 How are ELDP participants Selected?
 What is the timeline for implementing the first cohort and the schedule for subsequent cohorts?

+ELDP 2024-2025 Schedule 12

+ELDP Graduation Requirements 13

+Core Program Studies 14

+INTRODUCTION

-10 ELDP 2024-2025 Schedule 12 ELDP Graduation Requirements 13 Core Program Studies 14 INTRODUCTION - What makes leaders successful in the islands, and what makes islanders successful leaders? - How do interpersonal relationships contribute to organizational success? - Which skills should aspiring island leaders cultivate to be successful at work, in their communities, and at home? - What leadership lessons can be learned from nation-builders, from traditional navigators, and from community leaders?
+- What makes leaders successful in the islands, and what makes islanders successful leaders?

+- How do interpersonal relationships contribute to organizational success?

+- Which skills should aspiring island leaders cultivate to be successful at work, in their communities, and at home?

+- What leadership lessons can be learned from nation-builders, from traditional navigators, and from community leaders?

 Attracting and retaining qualified staff to work in critical government positions is among the greatest challenges faced by insular governments.
 Educated, promising employees are often trained by government only to be offered higher paying jobs in the private sector; others relocate abroad to pursue alternative work opportunities.
 Talent development and succession planning are routinely identified by government institutions as high-priority needs across the Insular areas.

 The Executive Leadership Development Program (ELDP) was commissioned by the U.S. Department of the Interior's Office of Insular Affairs in 2008 to assist the insular governments with developing and retaining the qualified and skilled staff needed to lead insular governments into the future.
 Today, the ELDP serves as the premier leadership development program for government employees throughout the U.S. affiliated Pacific Islands.
 For the past sixteen years, the ELDP has provided insular government participants with the skills and strategies they need to lead.
 Energized by their program experience, the 206 ELDP alumni represent an extraordinary group of Islanders with diverse professional backgrounds, exceptional personal qualities, and an enduring commitment to public service.
 ELDP alumni represent virtually every government agency, and serve the insular governments as elected representatives, ambassadors, judges, cabinet members, directors, and dedicated public servants.

+BACKGROUND

-BACKGROUND The Executive Leadership Development Program (ELDP) was developed in response to the insular areas' growing concerns for continuity in management and technical expertise as senior leaders retire or leave government service.
+The Executive Leadership Development Program (ELDP) was developed in response to the insular areas' growing concerns for continuity in management and technical expertise as senior leaders retire or leave government service.

 Why is the Executive Leadership Development Program Important?

 The insular areas have experienced many challenges to developing and retaining qualified, skilled staff.
 Additionally, many career senior leaders and managers in the insular governments are expected to retire within the next several years, leaving a potential gap in leadership, managerial and technical capability.
 The insular areas need to establish a pool of staff with potential for promotion into these key positions and groom them through training programs, special assignments, and systematic mentoring.

 Who organizes and manages the ELDP?